Youngstown OVI Attorney

 Being pulled over and arrested for impaired driving is a humiliating experience that can have repercussions lasting for months or years.
 You could face hefty fines, lengthy probation, a license suspension, and potential jail time.
 Losing your license is a hardship that can affect your ability to get to work, school, and other necessary places.
 Furthermore, a conviction will leave you with a permanent criminal record that can negatively affect future prospects.

-Most people mistakenly believe that a OVI charge will result in an automatic conviction based on breathalyzer or blood test results.
+Most people mistakenly believe that an OVI charge will result in an automatic conviction based on breathalyzer or blood test results.
 This is not true.
 Like any other criminal charge, defenses can be mounted to weaken the prosecution’s case.
-However, you will need a savvy lawyer who understands the mechanics of OVI arrests and charges and can investigate the relevant factors in your case to determine their credibility.
+However, you will need a savvy OVI lawyer who understands the mechanics of OVI arrests and charges and can investigate the relevant factors in your case to determine their credibility.

 Attorney Billak is neither afraid to challenge the authorities, prosecutors, or their charges nor to take them to court.
-Whether you face a first OVI, repeat OVI or aggravated OVI, we have the knowledge, experience, and skills to handle it capably.
+Whether you face a first OVI, repeat OVI, or aggravated OVI, we have the knowledge, experience, and skills to handle it capably.
 A strong defense requires experience, commitment, and professional skills.

-OVI vs. DUI Charges in Ohio
+What is the Difference Between OVI vs. DUI Charges in Ohio?

 In Ohio, the terms OVI (Operating a Vehicle Impaired) and DUI (Driving Under the Influence) are often used interchangeably.
 However, OVI is the official terminology in the state's legal statutes.